 Allgeier’s athletic profile

 Allgeier undoubtedly has a desirable athletic profile.
 The BYU RB brings exceptional overall mobility, and he also has great size at around 5’11”, 220 pounds.
-For his size, Allgeier brings superb explosiveness in open space.
-When he has a runway, he’s hard to catch.
-Allgeier can hit a second gear and get around the edge with speed.
+For his size, Allgeier brings good explosiveness in open space.
+When he has a runway, he can gear up relatively quickly.
 He also has smooth lateral elusiveness, making guys miss and adjusting his rushing angles with ease.
+He can make sharp initial cuts, then explode to the second level.

-Going further with Allgeier’s mobility, the BYU RB has supreme looseness in his hips.
-He can quickly execute misleading double moves to adjust angles, and he has some measured twitch when running through congestion.
+Going further with Allgeier’s mobility, the BYU RB has some measured elusiveness.
+He can execute misleading double moves to adjust angles, and he has some measured twitch when running through congestion.
 He possesses fairly good balance in and out of cuts.
-He’s a shifty runner, and he’s reasonably slippery through weak tackles.
+He’s a shifty runner for his size, and he’s reasonably slippery through weak tackles.

 Moreover, Allgeier has good contact balance and leg churn through congestion.
 With his density and burst, he can leverage explosions into massive point-of-contact force.
 And with his size, he can withstand direct contact and grind out tough yards.